-The Wright Nurse Project (WNP) is a multi-year strategic initiative being launched at the College of Nursing and Health.
+The Wright Nurse Project (WNP) is a multi-year strategic initiative in the College of Nursing and Health.

 To create a stimulating learning environment which produces the most sought after nurses in Ohio.
 We will do this by: